Sign in

 What's the best way to clean flatware?

-Stainless steel flatware is dishwasher-safe.
-If your flatware develops any discoloration or has bits of stubborn, stuck-on food, soaking the utensils in a solution of baking soda and water will help restore their shine.
+Dishwasher-safe stainless steel flatware is the best option.
+Should discoloration or stuck-on food occur, a solution of baking soda in water can help restore their shine.

 • Madeline Muzzi has over 10 years of experience as a food writer and recipe tester.